Epistemic Selection of Costly Alternatives: The Case of Participatory Budgeting: Introduction

-PB is but one example of a selection process of costly alternatives.
+Furthermore, PB as a means to select projects to receive public funding is but one example of a selection process of \emph{costly alternatives}.
 For some other such processes---that are, at least mathematically, equivalent to PB---the existence of a ground truth may be more obvious.
 Consider, for instance, the case of the \href{https://eternagame.org}{Eterna platform}.\footnote{See \href{https://eternagame.org}{eternagame.org} and \href{https://wikipedia.org/wiki/EteRNA}{wikipedia.org/wiki/EteRNA} for more information.} On this collaborative platform, users can submit different ways of folding a given protein.
 A subset of the proposed configurations is then synthesised in a laboratory to determine which are most stable.
 One can think of this as a PB process: the projects are the different protein foldings; their cost is the cost of synthesising them; the budget limit is the amount of money that is allocated to this process; and finally, the protein foldings submitted by a user constitute their approval ballot.
 Mathematically speaking, this is thus a well-defined PB process.
 Moreover, there is a clear ground truth here: a set of objectively most stable protein configurations.
-Interestingly, this is also the motivating example of the first epistemic analysis of multi-winner voting rules, though in a setting without costs \citep{PRS12}.
+Interestingly, this is also the motivating example of the first epistemic analysis of multi-winner voting rules,\footnote{In multi-winner voting with approval ballots \citep{LaSk22}, we ask each voter which of the candidates up for election they approve of and then, for some fixed~$k$, need to choose a committee of $k$ candidates.
+This scenario is mathematically equivalent to PB when all projects have the same cost.} though in a setting without costs \citep{PRS12}.

-A last example, similar to the introductory example of this thesis, is that of a selection committee for research grant proposals.
+A last example is that of a selection committee for research grant proposals.
 In such a committee, the members have to decide which of the grants should be funded.
 The grants typically have different costs, and there is a maximum amount of money that can be allocated.
-It is not hard to argue that the proposals have a ``ground truth'' probability of success that can only be observed \textit{a posteriori}.
+Then one might argue that the proposals have a ``ground truth'' probability of success that can only be observed \textit{a posteriori}.
 At selection time, the committee members observe noisy signals regarding this ground truth through the reports of reviewers, and they need to make a decision based on this information.